LukasWoodtli/WebPage/pelican/content/object_databases.md

     - discards other OIDs
 - Point queries perform good
 - Range queries depend on number of referenced types
-    - good when queries aim at indexed type and all subtypes
+    - good when queries aim at indexed type and all sub-types
     - bad if only few types of indexed hierarchy hit by query
 - Key-grouping structure